qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 # Using CodePush in a React Native for Windows application
 CodePush is a service built by Microsoft, now incorporated into the [Visual Studio App Center platform](https://appcenter.ms/), which provides a way for React Native and Cordova developers to be more agile in delivering updates to their applications.
 Thanks to CodePush, you are able to deliver a new bundle (which might contain updated JavaScript files, new images, etc.) without having to fully redeploy a new package.
 This means, for example, that you can update the content of your application published on a Store without submitting a new package and waiting for the certification process to be completed; or that you can add a new feature in your LOB app without having to redeploy it via Intune or another MDM solution to all your employees.
-The only caveat is that the feature works only for updates which involves the bundle, which means changes in the JavaScript code, a new asset, etc. If the update involves changes in the binary package (like adding a new capability in the manifest or integrating a new native module), then you are required to submit a new package using the standard approach.
+The only caveat is that **the feature works only for updates which involves the bundle**, which means changes in the JavaScript code, a new asset, etc. If the update involves changes in the binary package (like adding a new capability in the manifest or integrating a new native module), then you are required to submit a new package using the standard approach.

 Enabling Code Push requires to interact with three different layers: